drewb19/ticTacToe/README.md

-An application for Tic Tac Toe in CS41poopballs1
+An application for Tic Tac Toe in CS411
+By Group Tasmanian Devils